Q1. How far away can a bat be detected using the Anabat bat detectors?

 Further information on detection distances and the calculation of detection fields and distances can be obtained from Chris Corben’s AnaVolumes software and the associated manual (http://users.lmi.net/corben/Beta/).

 We no longer make Australis receivers, radio tags, collars or yagi antennas.
 We do still supply radio-tracking accessories including chargers, car chargers, battery packs, leather Australis cases, canvas yagi antenna cases and coaxial cables for yagi antennas.
-We also still service Australis receivers and yagi antennas.
+We no longer service Australis receivers and yagi antennas.

 Anabat Insight does not identify bat calls to species.
 It does have a plug-in for BatClassify UK, which will perform automated identification of UK woodland bats.
 Outside of this region, automated identification is not currently provided.